Today I’ll show you how to travel alone for the first time.

 The main idea here is to execute your main travel strategy getting from point A to point B. Let your heart sort out the rest of the in-between bits.

-Whether going beach hopping in Colombia or exploring the streets of Buenos Aires, I recommend carrying a travel journal and use it as the base for all your trip notes and findings.
+Whether going beach hopping in Colombia or exploring the streets of Buenos Aires, I recommend that you carry a travel journal with you and you use it as the base for all your trip notes and findings.

 When the world was telling me not to travel to Latin America because it was dangerous.
 If I’d listened to my head and ignored my heart, I would never have made that initial trip of growth I did to Mexico back in 2014.